mosra/m.css/doc/plugins.rst

 `Plots and graphs » <{filename}/plugins/plots-and-graphs.rst>`_
 ===============================================================

-With :py:`m.plots` and :py:`m.dot` you can render various graphs and charts directly from values in your :abbr:`reST <reStructuredText>` sources.
+With :py:`m.plots`, :py:`m.dot` and :py:`m.qr` you can render various graphs, charts and QR codes directly from values in your :abbr:`reST <reStructuredText>` sources.
 The result is embedded as an inline SVG and can be styled using CSS like everything else.

 `Links and other » <{filename}/plugins/links.rst>`_
 ===================================================